 2 reviews of “Dartmoor Rail Trail”

 I rode this yesterday.
 Very short, very easy.
 Excellent surface.
-Good parking at either end
+Good parking at both ends.

 A very accessible, and short, trail for a driver’s break, that adjoins a good general store, so you can start or finish your step-out with a coffee and fresh snack.